fazpass/fia-documentation/README.md

 - transaction(phone, callback)
 - forgetPassword(phone, callback)

-Whereas phone is user's inputted phone number, and callback is called when OTP has been validated.
+Whereas phone is user's inputted phone number, and callback is fired when OTP has been validated.

 For example, you want to request OTP for login purpose, then the code will be: